joaomarcosjova/pomodoring/README.md

 ## <strong>Design</strong>

+Hello friends this is a simple but efficient ReactJs Pomodoro project.
-On this project, I used one of the frondendmentor challenge as reference.
+I used one of the frondend mentor challenge as reference.
 I followed the jpeg files to code as close as possible to reference design.

 <br/>